What is TMTB?

 He who collects taxes should be taxed.

-Thou shall only complain about dating when bikes are in motion
+Thou shall only discuss content when bikes are in motion

 Thou shall find the seediest clubs possible